 The HIGHSPEED 4 approaching the E7 gate in Piraeus

 The fantastic HIGHSPEED 4 seen arriving in Piraeus.
-She has spent her entire career in Greece, having operated for Hellenic Seaways' predecessors (Minoan Flying Dolphins, later known as Hellas Flying Dolphins) and for Hellenic Seaways since their respective establishments.
-Moreover, she has served the Cyclades area in every single summer since her arrival in Greece in 2000.
+She has spent her entire career in Greece, having operated for Hellenic Seaways since the latter was originally established as Minaon Flying Dolphins (before becoming Hellas Flying Dolphins in 2002).
+Moreover, she has served the Cyclades during every single summer since her arrival in Greece in 2000.

 In 2018, the HIGHSPEED 4 was serving the Piraeus-Paros-Naxos-Koufonisi-Amorgos line, where she has been operating since 2016.
 She had also operated there in 2014, with tremendous success.

 Th HIGHSPEED 4 preparing to undergo her maneuvering procedure in Piraeus, in the exact same location as the BLUE HORIZON did hers just a few minutes earlier.

 The HIGHSPEED 4 seen quickly maneuvering in Piraeus.
 Obviously, due to her much smaller size and her status as a high speed craft, her procedure is much faster than the one of the BLUE HORIZON.

 The HIGHSPEED 4 maneuvering in Piraeus.
 She is now the only high speed ferry to operate for her company alongside the HELLENIC HIGHSPEED, following the sale of the HIGHSPEED 7 to Minoan Lines.

 The HIGHSPEED 4 preparing to dock in Piraeus.

 Another view of the ships resting in the E9 gate, namely the high speed catamarans FLYINGCAT 3 and CHAMPION JET 1, and the conventional ferry ADAMANTIOS KORAIS.